xiix0/scam/README.md

-Q:	Are we not men?
+Q:	What's yellow, and equivalent to the Axiom of Choice?
-A:	We are Vaxen.
+A:	Zorn's Lemon.